 I think this is a perfect example of why the standard of care for treatment of diabetes and most other chronic diseases is fundamentally flawed.
 By taking a reductionist approach, we expose patients to the cost and side effects of drugs and oftentimes leave them with residual risk.
-We pat ourselves on the back when a patient’s diabetes is “controlled” (i.e., their A1c reads < 7%), even though they are on two or three medications, they still have diabetes, and they are still at risk for the complications of diabetes, such as heart disease, stroke, and nerve damage.
+We pat ourselves on the back when a patient’s diabetes is “controlled” (i.e., their A1c reads less than 7 percent), even though they are on two or three medications, they still have diabetes, and they are still at risk for the complications of diabetes, such as heart disease, stroke, and nerve damage.

 This treatment approach is what I was taught in med school and what my patients learn from the media, particularly TV ads.
 But the most powerful medication we have available to us to prevent, treat, and sometimes reverse many chronic diseases is not the medication from your doctor; it is the food you put in your mouth.